Danielhoifodt/Todo-app-english-norwegian/README.md

 You can also delete all todos, which means you delete them in local storage and refreshes the page.

 I have two language versions.
 It checks your browser language and outputs the language(eigher norwegian or default english).

+To view the app go to this link: https://danielhoifodt.github.io/Todo-app-english-norwegian/